folke/which-key.nvim/README.md

       g = true, -- bindings for prefixed with g
     },
   },
-  icons = {
+  -- add operators that will trigger motion and text object completion -- to enable all native operators, set the preset / operators plugin above operators = { gc = "Comments" }, icons = {
     breadcrumb = "»", -- symbol used in the command line area that shows your active key combo separator = "➜", -- symbol used between a key and it's label